This monument is said to have been built in the memory of Mr. Uraku Oda, brother to the feudal lord Nobunaga Oda.

 A cottage owned by Mr. Keita Gotoh, the founder of Tokyu Railways Group, Mokushun-Do was moved to Chinzan-so in 1953.

-Designed by Mr. Yasuzaemon Matsunaga, a utility industry mogul, the Choushou-Tei tea room has an un-traditional style.
+Designed by Mr. Yasuzaemon Matsunaga, a utility industry mogul, the Chosho-tei tea room has a nontraditional style.
 It was built in 1954.

 Omotesenke (one of two traditional styles of tea ceremony) is practiced at this tea house, which was originally built in Mr. Fujita’s cottage in Hakone and brought to Chinzan-so in 1947.
 On February 17, 2004, it was registered as a tangible cultural asset of Japan

-Water full of minerals came from this well.
+Water full of minerals comes from this well.

 This Taoist pagoda is said to have been built in Chinzan-so during the Edo Era.

-A famous artist, Mr. Jyakuchu Ito, is said to have used the Gohyaku Rakan to build the Ishimine-Temple in Kyoto.
+A famous artist, Mr. Jakuchu Ito, is said to have used the Gohyaku Rakan to build the Ishimine-Temple in Kyoto.
 About 20 of these are still left today.

 Shiratama Inari Shrine

-In 1924, Mr. Fujita moved the Main Hall from Kyoto’s Simogamo Jinja (a world cultural heritage site) and installed the Shiratama God as the guardian of this Shrine.
+In 1924, Mr. Fujita moved the Main Hall from Kyoto’s Shimogamo Jinja (a world cultural heritage site) and installed the Shiratama God as the guardian of this Shrine.

-In memory of when Mr. Yamagata changed the name to Chinzan-so in 1878.
+In memory of when Mr. Yamagata changed the name of the hotel to "Chinzanso" in 1878.